-In particular, here we isolate the most persistent fluctuations that are resolvable given the length of the filtering window - thus the most persistent fluctuations in the unemployment rate consist of all fluctuations that take longer than 120 months to complete, while the most persistent fluctuations in the inflation rate consist of all fluctuations that take longer than 60 months to complete.
-We will denote these here as the "very persistent" fluctuations.
-Next, we split out the "transient" fluctuations of each variable, where these consist of all fluctuations that take 12 months or less to complete.
+$^{23}$ As we explain below, the extremely persistent component will include all frequency-0 fluctuations, in addition to all fluctuations corresponding to reversion periods longer than the filtering window.
+Analysts may choose to include fluctuations with lesser persistence, although here we do not do so.
+In terms of the fluctuations of each variable, where these consist of all fluctuations that take 12 months or less to complete.
 We will be able to investigate whether the FOMC effectively ignored these fluctuations.
 Below we refer to the remaining component of $u_t$ or $\pi_t$ as the "moderately persistent" fluctuations.